Latham earns five recognitions across practices including victories for Pandora, Army veteran Jason Sissel, Inovalon Holdings, and Switch, Inc.

 In addition to her commercial practice, Ms. Nightingale Dawson maintains an active pro bono practice.
-While at Latham, she has successfully argued cases before the United States Court of Appeals for the Fourth, Seventh, and Federal Circuits.
-She is a member of Latham’s Diversity Leadership Committee and Black Lawyers Group, and is a former member of Latham’s Pro Bono Committee.
-She also serves as the Treasurer of the Edward Coke Appellate Inn of Court.
+She led the Latham trial team that, after a week-long evidentiary hearing, secured federal habeas relief for an inmate on Alabama’s death row, for which the team received the 2022 Robert M. Dell Prize for Extraordinary Pro Bono Service.
+She has successfully argued cases before the US Court of Appeals for the First, Fourth, Seventh, and Federal Circuits.
+She is a member of Latham’s Black Lawyers Group and is a former member of Latham’s Pro Bono and Diversity Leadership Committees.
+She is also a member, and former treasurer, of the Edward Coke Appellate Inn of Court.

-Ms. Nightingale Dawson returned to Latham in 2016 after serving as a law clerk to Justice Anthony M. Kennedy of the Supreme Court of the United States.
-Before she first joined Latham, Ms. Nightingale Dawson served as a law clerk to Judge Raymond M. Kethledge of the United States Court of Appeals for the Sixth Circuit and Judge Gary Feinerman of the United States District Court for the Northern District of Illinois.
-She also served as a Bristow Fellow in the Office of the Solicitor General of the United States.
-While there, she worked on a number of Supreme Court cases, including copyright cases, and also successfully briefed and argued an appeal before the United States Court of Appeals for the First Circuit.
+Ms. Nightingale Dawson returned to Latham in 2016 after serving as a law clerk to Justice Anthony M. Kennedy of the US Supreme Court.
+Before she first joined Latham, Ms. Nightingale Dawson served as a law clerk to Judge Raymond M. Kethledge of the US Court of Appeals for the Sixth Circuit and Judge Gary Feinerman of the US District Court for the Northern District of Illinois.
+She also served as a Bristow Fellow in the Office of the Solicitor General of the United States, where she worked on a number of Supreme Court cases, including copyright cases.

 Prior to entering the practice of law, Ms. Nightingale Dawson worked in production and stage management at the Alley Theatre, Imagination Stage, The John F. Kennedy Center for the Performing Arts, and the National Theatre of the Deaf.